-- If windows have a heavy tint, then parking permits may be affixed in the lower left- or right-hand corner of the windshield.
+- The parking permit must be displayed by affixing it in the lower left or right hand corner of the back window when parked at Stanbridge.
+The permit numbers must be clearly visible.
+If windows have a heavy tint, then parking permits may be affixed in the lower left or right-hand corner of the windshield.
 The permit numbers must be clearly visible. - If your program has alternate parking assignments, then the appropriate additional parking permit must be displayed as directed. - Street parking is available along Business Center Drive.
 Be aware of red curbs and any "no parking" signs. - Please refer to the map of Stanbridge parking lots with student-designated spaces on Student Central.
 Students may only park in these designated areas. - Do not park in the spaces reserved for guests (3-hour parking).
-These spaces require a special permit obtained from the receptionist at the front lobby. - If there is no available student parking, there is additional parking at Stanbridge's shuttle lot located at 18842 Teller Ave. in the Saddleback Church parking lot. - A map to the shuttle lot along with the shuttle lot schedule is available through Student Central or you may ask the receptionist at the front lobby for the next available pickup. - Parking permits may not be shared or exchanged for another student to use. - Vehicles parked in undesignated areas or in surrounding lots are subject to be towed from the premises at students' expense. - Do not take up more than one parking space or straddle over the painted lines. - After 5pm on weekdays and any time on weekends, students may park in any designated Stanbridge parking space that may be available. - Any vehicle damage should be reported to the local police department by calling the non-emergency line (949-724-7000) or 911 if it is an emergency.
+These spaces require a special permit obtained from the receptionist at the front lobby. - If there is no available campus student parking, there is additional parking at Stanbridge's shuttle lot located at 18842 Teller Ave. in the Saddleback Church parking lot.
+A map to the shuttle lot along with the shuttle lot schedule is available through Student Central or you may ask the receptionist at the front lobby for the next available pickup. - Parking permits may not be shared or exchanged for another student to use. - Vehicles parked in undesignated areas or in surrounding lots are subject to be towed from the premises at students' expense. - Do not take up more than one parking space or straddle over the painted lines. - After 5pm on weekdays and any time on weekends, students may park in any designated Stanbridge parking space that may be available. - Any vehicle damage should be reported to the local police department by calling the non-emergency line (949-724-7000) or 911 if it is an emergency.
 Stanbridge will not investigate these claims nor release any video footage of the parking lots.